Mikadjx/Mikadjx/README.md

 <br><p align="center"><img alt="coding" width="600" height="90" src="https://zupimages.net/up/22/47/hxxm.jpg" alt="" /></a></p>
 <h3 align="center">I'm a passionate Web Developer from France near to orleans</h3><br><br><br>
 <ul>
-<li> 🌱 I am proficient in HTML, CSS, Bootstrap and now i'm currently learning Angular and PHP.</h3></li>
+<li> 🌱 I am proficient in HTML, CSS, Java Script and now i'm currently learning Angular and PHP.</h3></li>
 <li> 🔭 I’m currently working on Angular Project that me and my team are making with various interesting API and you can see this project down there.</li>
 </ul>